1844 The International Search Report [R-07.2015]

 - (F) Each main technical feature mentioned in the abstract and illustrated by a drawing should be followed by a reference sign, placed between parentheses.

 The International Searching Authority assigns obligatory International Patent Classification (IPC) symbols in accordance with the rules as set forth in the Guide to the IPC and in the IPC itself (using the edition of the IPC in force at the time), whereby the technical subject of the invention of the application is identified.
-The International Searching Authority then records the International Patent Classification > and U.S. Classification < in Box A of the second sheet of the international search report.
-The IPC Guide can be accessed via the Patent Examiner’s Toolkit under Classification Tools or via WIPO’s web site (www.wipo.int).
+The International Searching Authority then records the International Patent Classification and the patent classification as required by the ISA/US in Box A of the second sheet of the international search report.
+The IPC Guide can be accessed via the Patent Examiner’s Toolkit under Classification Tools or via WIPO’s website (www.wipo.int/classifications/ipc/en/).VI.BOX B - RECORDING THE SEARCH

 The examiner records the search history in Box B of the second sheet of the international search report.
 In recording the search history of the international search, the examiner lists the classification identification of the fields searched.
 Examiners are also encouraged to record the search history in sufficient detail to allow examiners of national stage applications to fully interpret and rely upon the international search.
 This includes recording the details of any patent and non-patent literature searches as well as searches conducted on the Internet.